-It has been taken up around the globe, including in Australia, Bulgaria, Cameroon, China, Israel, Malawi, Peru and Turkey and by researchers at Yale, Harvard, Brown, Aarhus, La Trobe, Macquarie, UNSW, New England and Queensland universities.
-Research fields it has been deployed in include: geosciences, ecology, archaeology, oral history, ethnography, linguistics and citizen science applications.
+FAIMS has been taken up around the globe, including in Australia, Bulgaria, Cameroon, China, Israel, Malawi, Peru and Turkey and by researchers at Yale, Harvard, Brown, Aarhus, La Trobe, Macquarie, UNSW, New England and Queensland universities.
+It has been deployed in research fields including geosciences, ecology, archaeology, oral history, ethnography, linguistics and citizen science applications.

-Since its initial development in 2012, FAIMS has received funding from: Nectar, the Australian Research Council, the NSW Government, several Australian universities and small firms, and ARDC.
+Since its initial development in 2012, FAIMS has received funding from Nectar, the Australian Research Council, the NSW Government, several Australian universities and small firms, and the ARDC.

 In Australia, FAIMS is speeding up the mineral resources industry’s hunt for traces of high-value mineral deposits through halving the time required for geochemical sampling.

-“80% of Australia is not well explored for mineral resources,” says Dr Jens Klump, Team Leader Geoscience Analytics at CSIRO.
+“80 per cent of Australia is not well explored for mineral resources,” said Dr Jens Klump, Team Leader Geoscience Analytics at CSIRO.
 “Everything that’s easy to find has been found.”

 There could be large high-value mineral deposits waiting to be discovered deeper underground.

-However, the chance of finding economic mineral deposits is very small, explains Jens: “Finding them is even more difficult than finding a needle in a haystack.”
+However, the chance of finding economic mineral deposits is very small, explained Jens: “Finding them is even more difficult than finding a needle in a haystack.”

-As part of the CSIRO Mineral Resources discovery program, Jens and his colleagues work with independent contractors, state geological surveys and the minerals resources industry to sample 100s of 1000s of boreholes and soils, looking for anomalies in the geochemistry that may point to economic deposits of high-value mineral resources that warrant further investigation.
+As part of the CSIRO Mineral Resources discovery program, Jens and his colleagues work with independent contractors, state geological surveys and the minerals resources industry to sample hundreds of thousands of boreholes and soils, looking for anomalies in the geochemistry that may point to economic deposits of high-value mineral resources that warrant further investigation.

 With so much unknown about Australia’s wealth of mineral resources, FAIMS is reducing the time and money spent on water, vegetation and soil sampling, speeding up the quest to find valuable mineral deposits.